GeographicaGS/CartoTweets/README.md

 * A CartoDB user and API Key:

- Sing Up or Login in [CartoDB](https://cartodb.com/), and then go to the **Your API Keys** option in your user menu to get the key string.
+ *Sing Up* or *Login* in [CartoDB](https://cartodb.com/), and then go to the **Your API Keys** option in your user menu to get the key string.

 * A Twitter account:

- Well probably you already have a Twitter Account, so then you'll have to go to  [apps.twitter.com](https://apps.twitter.com) page and create a Twitter App.
+ Well, probably you already have a Twitter Account (if you don't, it's [easy](https://twitter.com/), so then you'll have to go to  [apps.twitter.com](https://apps.twitter.com) page and create a Twitter App.

- Follow the instructions and finally you'll be able to access to a **Keys and Access Tokens** section in your App settings page.
+ Follow the instructions, and finally you'll be able to access to a **Keys and Access Tokens** section in your new App settings page.

  There you'll have a **Application Settins** block, which corresponds to the **TWITTER_CONSUMER** *Key* and *Secret* strings, and **Your Access Token** block with the **TWITTER_TOKEN** *key* and *Secret* strings.
 That's all you need to connect your app to the Twitter API.